goblimey/rplidar_sdk_go/README.md

 The photo setup.jpg
 shows the RPLidar working, controlled by my grabanddraw program.
+The scanner is the little circular device sitting on a pile of bricks next to the laptop.
 The resulting floor plan is in floorplan.png.
 My program is very simple
 and it has some shortcomings